Toni-SM/skrl/docs/source/intro/examples.rst

     - Access to environment-specific properties and methods: **Humanoid (AMP)**
     - Load a checkpoint during evaluation: **Cartpole**

 The PPO agent configuration is mapped, as far as possible, from the rl_games' A2C-PPO `configuration for Isaac Gym preview environments <https://github.com/NVIDIA-Omniverse/IsaacGymEnvs/tree/main/isaacgymenvs/cfg/train>`_.
-The following list shows the mapping between the two configurations
+Shared models or separated models are used depending on the value of the :literal:`network.separate` variable.
+The following list shows the mapping between the two configurations:

 .. code-block:: bash